You are currently viewing U. S. family-based immigration

 You may request other relatives who are not immediate relatives, as long as they are assigned to a preferential category, these categories are:

-In regards to U. S. family-based immigration, legal permanent residents in the United States with a Green Card can apply for some of their family members, which include:
+In regards to U. S. family-based immigration, legal permanent residents in the United States can apply for some of their relatives, which include:

-Requirements To petition to bring A Relative If you are A Permanent Resident
+Requirements To Petition A Relative If You Are A Permanent Resident

-• Some document proving the relationship with your petitioned relative, this may be:
+• Evidence proving the relationship with your petitioned relative, this may be:

-• The legal name change document if you or your family member changed their name.
+• A legal name change document if the petitioner or the family member has changed their name

 family reunification in the united states

-• First preference: For unmarried sons or daughters over 21 years of age of a U. S. citizen.
+• First preference: Unmarried sons or daughters over 21 years of age of a U. S. citizen

-• Second Preference (2A): For the spouse of a permanent resident (Green Card holder) and unmarried children under 21 years of age.
+• Second Preference (2A): The spouse of a lawful permanent resident (Green Card holder) and unmarried children under 21 years of age

-• Third preference: The sons or daughters of an American citizen who are married regardless of age.
+• Third preference: The married sons or daughters of an American citizen regardless of age.

-The preferential category visa will only be available with the priority date, which will be the date you filed Form I-130, Petition for Alien Relative.
+The preferential category visa will only be available upon the priority date, which will be the date you filed Form I-130, Petition for Alien Relative.

 After Submitting The Application

-• If your family member is in the U.S. legally, you can apply for an adjustment of status for permanent residence or Green Card as soon as a visa number is available and you submit Form I-485.
+• If your family member is in the U.S. legally, you can apply for an Adjustment of Status for permanent residence or a Green Card as soon as a visa number is available and you submit Form I-485.

 • Depending on the preferential category, the family member will have to wait until they receive an immigrant visa number when the petition is filed.

-In our article dedicated to the requirements to enter the United States legally, you can learn different legal ways to enter the country.
+In our blog dedicated to the requirements to enter the United States legally, you can discover different legal paths to enter the country.

-Form I-130 is the first procedure that you must submit to the United States Citizenship and Immigration Services (USCIS) to obtain a petition to bring relatives to the United States and for your relative to obtain a Green Card.
+Form I-130 is the first step that you must submit to the United States Citizenship and Immigration Services (USCIS) to petition to bring your relative to the United States and for your relative to obtain a Green Card.

-This is one of the ways to know how to get a Green Card.
-However, submitting or receiving approval will not provide your family member with any immigration status or benefits.
+• You may find the steps you need to follow in order to get a Green Card here.
+However, submitting it or receiving an approval does not provide the family member with immigration status or benefits.

-USCIS generally approves Form I-130 if you demonstrate the relationship that exists between your family member and yourself, once the petition is approved, they can become a legal permanent resident.
+• USCIS generally approves the I-130 form if the petitioner adequately demonstrates the relationship between them and the family member.
+Once the petition is approved, the latter can become a legal permanent resident.

-If your relative is in the United States and a visa is available, they may be eligible to obtain a Green Card through adjustment of status in the United States by submitting Form I-485, Application for Registration of Permanent Residence or Adjustment of Status.
+• If the family member is in the United States and a visa is available, they may be eligible for a Green Card through adjustment of status.

-• Some family members will have to wait to apply until a visa number is available.
+• Depending on the family relationship, some family members will have to wait to apply until a visa number is available.

-• Immediate relatives will always have a visa number available so they will not have to wait.
+• Immediate family members will always have a visa number available so they will not have to wait.

-• If your family member does not become eligible to obtain a Green Card using Form I-485 or lives outside the United States, you can apply for a visa with the United States Department of State at a consulate or embassy in the foreign country.
+• If the family member is not eligible to obtain a Green Card or lives outside the U.S., they can apply for a visa with the Department of State (DOS) at a consulate or embassy in the foreign country.

-Normally the requests will be processed according to the order of arrival, you will be able to check all this reflected in the Visa Bulletin.
+Normally requests will be processed in the order of arrival.
+In addition, applicants will be able to see all this reflected in the Visa Bulletin.

 American citizens can file a Form I-130 for: